-Partitive and wholative are terms applied to certain genitival constructions: they refer to the same linguistic phenomenon.
+Partitive and wholative are terms applied to certain genitival constructions, but they refer to the same linguistic phenomenon.
 Grammarians taxonomize such data in order to systematize and clarify it.

-While genitival phrases such as πρωτότοκος πάσης κτίσεως might be considered partitive by some, indicating that they lingually signify part of a greater whole, other grammarians opt to use the descriptive label "wholative" for these phrases since πάσης κτίσεως does not refer to a portion of anything but it is the head noun of the construction that denotes a part of X in Colossians 1:15 and in similar constructs.
-It thus seems more appropriate to label the genitive in 1:15 (if one construes it in this manner) as a wholative instead of a partitive genitive (or genitive of the whole).
+While genitival phrases like πρωτότοκος πάσης κτίσεως might be considered partitive by some, indicating that the head noun lingually signifies part of a greater whole, other grammarians opt to use the descriptive label "wholative" for such phrases since πάσης κτίσεως does not refer to a portion of anything but it is the head noun of the construction that denotes a part of X in Colossians 1:15 and where one finds similar grammatical constructs.
+It thus seems more appropriate to label the genitive in 1:15 (if one construes the syntax in this manner) as a wholative instead of a partitive genitive (or genitive of the whole).

 Emphasizing the notion of the whole rather than the part for this kind of genitive is not completely novel since William Gardner Hale and Carl Darling Buck (A Latin Grammar) write: